Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 |ModuleNotFoundError: No module named 'ipywidgets' when trying to load `pandas_profiling ProfileReport`.|Fix was found on [stackoverflow](https://stackoverflow.com/questions/34364681/no-module-named-ipywidgets-error-when-running-ipyhon-widgets) where it was the case of needing to do a pip install of ipywidgets before running the ProfileReport.|
 |AttributeError: ‘numpy.ndarray’ object has no attribute ‘to_csv’ when trying to push test/train .csv file to the repo|Fixed by converting to a pandas dataframe using the following code `pd.DataFrame(x_train).to_csv("outputs/datasets/cleaned/x_train_cleaned.csv", index=False)`|
 |Deployment to Heroku Failed "Requested runtime 'python-3.8.15' is not available for this stack (heroku-22)."|Installed heroku CLI and used the following command to set the stack to Heroku-20 `heroku stack:set heroku-20`|
+|/workspace/.pip-modules/lib/python3.8/site-packages/sklearn/utils/validation.py:63: DataConversionWarning: A column-vector y was passed when a 1d array was expected.
+Please change the shape of y to (n_samples, ), for example using ravel().
+  return f(*args, **kwargs)
+SVC(kernel='linear')|Fix was found on [stackoverflow](https://stackoverflow.com/questions/34165731/a-column-vector-y-was-passed-when-a-1d-array-was-expected) added `.values.ravel()` to y_train for SVC classifier|

 ## Deployment